-The TACTIVE-U study is researching if an investigational medication (ARV-471) is safe and effective when given with other medicines in people with advanced or metastatic breast cancer.
+The TACTIVE-U clinical trial is researching how a study medicine, ARV-471 (also known as vepdegestrant), works and its safety when given with other breast cancer medicines in people with ER-positive, HER2-negative advanced or metastatic breast cancer.

 Who may participate

-• does not express human epidermal growth factor receptor 2 protein (it is called HER2 negative)
+• Does not express a marker, human epidermal growth factor receptor 2 (HER2) and is called HER2-negative

 Condition